CFB St. Hubert: World War II

 RCAF Station St Hubert was a Royal Canadian Air Force (RCAF) airbase established in World War II at the Montréal/Saint-Hubert Airport.
-The station was home to the British Commonwealth Air Training Plan No. 13 Service Flying Training School (13 SFTS) from 1 September 1941 to February 1944 when it moved to North Battleford, Saskatchewan.
+As part of the British Commonwealth Air Training Plan the station was home to the No. 13 Service Flying Training School (13 SFTS) from 1 September 1941 to February 1944 when it moved to North Battleford, Saskatchewan.
 It had a relief field located at Farnham, Quebec.
 It operated the North American Harvard and the Avro Anson as advanced training aircraft.
 In 1942 the aerodrome was listed as RCAF Aerodrome - St.Hubert, Province of Quebec at with a variation of 16 degrees west and elevation of 87 ft.
 Three runways were listed as follows: